Lower School

 The Gill St. Bernard's Lower School nurtures students innate desire to discover the world around them.

-As part of our rich, relevant, and balanced curriculum, Kindergarten to 4th Graders work with homeroom teachers and our series of related arts teachers to strengthen key learning skills for academic and personal success.
+As part of our rich, relevant, and balanced elementary school curriculum, Kindergarten to 4th Graders work with homeroom teachers and our team of related arts teachers to strengthen key learning skills for academic and personal success.
 Each school day is designed to keep bodies and minds active as students participate in classroom lessons, experiential learning projects, supervised playtime, social-emotional education, and countless other impactful moments across our campus.

 Our students love to come to school.
 Surrounded by a warm and supportive community, they gain the confidence and sense of belonging that are essential preludes to learning and growth.